 Log Streaming

-When executing long-running processes in a sandbox, you’ll often want to access and process their logs in real time.
+Log streaming allows you to access and process logs as they are being produced, while the process is still running.
+When executing long-running processes in a sandbox, you often want to access and process their logs in real-time.

-This guide covers how to use log streaming in both asynchronous and synchronous modes.
-Real-time streaming is especially useful for debugging, monitoring, or integrating with observability tools.
+This guide covers how to use log streaming with callbacks and fetching log snapshots in both asynchronous and synchronous modes.

 If your sandboxed process is part of a larger system and is expected to run for an extended period (or indefinitely), you can process logs asynchronously in the background, while the rest of your system continues executing.